MODA-NYC/Agency-Name-Project/PROJECTPLAN.md

    - Normalize `NameNormalized` using source-specific expansions.

 3. **Global Normalization** (`src/preprocessing/global_normalization.py`)
-   - Once each source is processed, optionally run a final “global” pass to ensure consistent `NameNormalized` across all sources.
+   - Once each source is processed, optionally run a final "global" pass to ensure consistent `NameNormalized` across all sources.
    - Add or refine expansions for NYC-specific terms not fully handled in each processor.

 ## 2. Merging & Integration